arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-10-30-monads-for-the-rest-of-us-1.md

 Assert.Equal(Twice(-1), Codomain[-1]);
 ```

-Notice how the dictionary's type arguments match the function ones:
+The quality that enables a function to be completely and safely replaced with its value is called Referential Transparency.
+That's a foundamental trait, but here I would like to stress more on signatures.
+Indeed, notice how the dictionary's type arguments match the function ones:

 ```csharp
 Twice :: Func<int, int>